-- 25 critical for limiting the primary productivity (Filipelli , 2002; Fowler et al. , 2013).
-Both are fundamental functional needs for plant biochemistry and their requirement is common in all vegetation taxa (Filipelli , 2002; Vitousek et al. , 2010; Du et al. , 2020).
+25 2014; Wieder et al., 2015; Du et al., 2020).
+Among nutrients nitrogen and phosphorus are considered to be the most critical for limiting the primary productivity (Filipelli, 2002; Fowler et al., 2013).
+Both are fundamental functional needs for plant biochemistry and their requirement is common in all vegetation taxa (Filipelli, 2002; Vitousek et al., 2010; Du et al., 2020).
 Regionally, the availability of nutrients can impair the photosynthetic efficiency of terrestrial vegetation and consequently their response to increasing atmospheric CO2.
-Hence, in Earth System Models (ESMs) the representation of nutrient limitations is an imperative to improve the accuracy of carbon feedback projections and estimation of carbon budgets. - The simulations from first generation ESMs with carbon only schemes, have very likely overestimated the response of the terrestrial ecosystem to the increase of atmospheric CO_2 concentrations (Hungate et al., 2003; Thorton et al., 2007), showing a high terrestrial carbon uptake response which would require an unrealistic large nutrient supply.
-The addition of a N cycle to the land system in ESMs has shown an overall reduction in the effect of CO_2 fertilization especially in high latitudes, with a weaker response in low latitudes which are typically P limited in natural systems (Wang et al., 2007, 2010; Goll et al., 2017; - 35 Du et al. , 2020; Wang et al. , 2020).
+Hence, in Earth System Models (ESMs) the representation of nutrient limitations is an imperative to improve the accuracy of carbon feedback projections and estimation of carbon budgets.

+The simulations from first generation ESMs with carbon only schemes, have very likely overestimated the response of the terrestrial ecosystem to the increase of atmospheric CO_2 concentrations (Hungate et al., 2003; Thorton et al., 2007), showing a high terrestrial carbon uptake response which would require an unrealistic large nutrient supply.
+The addition of a nitrogen cycle to the land system in ESMs has shown an overall reduction in the effect of CO_2 fertilization especially in high latitudes, with a weaker response in low latitudes which are typically P limited in natural systems (Wang et al., 2007, 2010; Goll et al., 2017; Du et al., 2020; Wang et al., 2020).

 The global distribution of N and P is dependent on the biogeochemical characteristics of each nutrient.
 N inputs are mainly from Biological Nitrogen Fixation (BNF) and atmospheric deposition with little addition from rock weathering (Du et al., 2020).
-There are two types of N deposition from the atmosphere: wet (precipitation) and dry (particles).
-Among the two, wet deposition represents most of the atmospheric N input (Fowler et al., 2013; Dynarski et al., 2019).
-In contrast, the main

-- 40 input of P comes from rock weathering (mainly apatite) with lesser inputs from atmospheric deposition as dust particles.
+There are two types of nitrogen deposition from the atmosphere: wet (precipitation) and dry (particles).
+Among the two, wet deposition represents most of the atmospheric nitrogen input (Fowler et al., 2013; Dynarski et al., 2019).
+In contrast, the main input of P comes from rock weathering (mainly apatite) with lesser inputs from atmospheric deposition as dust particles.
 These characteristic are among the reasons of a global spatial pattern where young soils are usually N limited and old soil are P limited (Filipelli, 2002; Fowler et al., 2013; Du et al., 2020).
-N accumulates rapidly from BNF where N fixers are abundant and slowly where atmospheric deposition is dominant.
-Thereby, old soils have a larger accumulation of N especially in regions where N fixers are abundant.
-On other hand, P input is limited by the parent material and the bioavailability is further constrain - 45 by the retention of recalcitrant P in soils.
+N accumulates rapidly from BNF where nitrogen fixers are abundant and slowly where atmospheric deposition is dominant.
+Thereby, old soils have a larger accumulation of N especially in regions where nitrogen fixers are abundant.
+On other hand, P input is limited by the parent material and the bioavailability is further constrain by the retention of recalcitrant P in soils.
 Walker and Syers (1976) even suggested that P storage has a fix total that cannot be rapidly replenished as parent material is limited.